webprasanth/online-wallet/README.md

 # Digital Wallet

- This application is going to be a web app, which simulates main functions of online wallets like Skrill, PayPal,Neteller etc.
+ This application is going to be a web app, which simulates main functions of online wallets like Skrill, PayPal, Neteller etc.
  ###### Planned behaviour of the app is to:
 - create an account
-- transfer money between users using just mail address
+- transfer money between users using just email address
 - deposit/withdraw money
 - manage profile (change password etc.)
-- show history of transactions with a simple, intuitive dashboard with graphs/diagrams
+- show and filter history of transactions
+- simple dashboard with charts

 ##### live demo: http://onlinewallet.azurewebsites.net/

 ## The main objective of this project is to help me learn following concepts:
-* ASP.NET MVC Core, Web API
+* ASP.NET Core MVC, Web API
 * Entity Framework Core, Dapper
 * MS SQL
 * DDD
 * CQS
 * DI, IOC
 * Repositry pattern and maybe few others when needed
-* Basics of tests
+* Basics of tests (xUnit)
-* Basics of Javascript/jQuery,Bootstrap
+* Basics of Javascript/jQuery, Bootstrap